karamanolev/WhatManager2/docker/README.md

 #### Clean up

 Once everything looks good, let's bring down the service and delete the test volumes.
-Be careful to include `-p wmtest`, or you'll delete your real volumes.
+Be careful to include the project name, or you'll delete your real volumes.

     COMPOSE_PROJECT_NAME=wmtest docker-compose down --volumes